-Norwegian Defence University College (NDUC) is part of the Erasmus+ programme.
-Erasmus+ is an important tool for NDUC to enhance our international cooperation and exchange opportunities for students, staff and researchers with our strategic partners in Europe.
+The Norwegian Defence University College (NDUC) is part of the Erasmus+ programme.
+Erasmus+ is an important tool for the NDUC to enhance our international cooperation and exchange opportunities for students, staff and researchers with our strategic partners.

-The NDUC has several Memorandum of Understanding- (MoU) and exchange agreements with both civilian and military universities in Europe, North America and other countries around the world.
+The NDUC has several Memorandum of Understanding (MoU) as well as exchange agreements with both civilian and military universities in Europe, North America and other countries around the world.
 Due to our specialised profile, we are always looking for new partners in order to achieve our goals for student exchange and internationalisation.
-All departments are encouraged to develop international professional networks that can contribute and strengthen the educational programmes and research conducted at the NDUC.
+All departments are encouraged to develop international professional networks that can contribute to strengthening the educational programmes and research conducted at the NDUC.

 Norwegian institutions of higher education have access to participation in the Erasmus+ cooperation through the EEA agreement.
-Erasmus+ finances student exchange between program countries (EUs 28 Member States as well as Iceland, Liechtenstein, Macedonia, Serbia, Turkey and Norway) and between program countries and partner countries.
-In addition to student and teacher mobility, the Erasmus+ program can help support development projects and collaborative projects in education.
+Erasmus+ finances student exchange between programme countries (the EU’s 28 Member States as well as Iceland, Liechtenstein, Macedonia, Serbia, Turkey and Norway) and between programme countries and partner countries.
+In addition to student and teacher mobility, the Erasmus+ programme can help support development projects and collaborative projects in education.
 In collaborative projects, the EU requires 3 or more programme countries to join forces in one project.